crystalandwan/wan_etal_2026_applied_energy/README.md

 ## Reproduce my figures
-Use the scripts found in the `figures` directory to reproduce the figures used in this publication.
+Use the scripts found in the `scripts/figure_generation` directory to reproduce the figures used in this publication.

 | Figure Number(s) | Script Name | Description |
 | --- | --- | --- |